What matters to you.

 This month, we will quiz you on your knowledge of astronomy, mothers in nature, the science of safety, and more!

 • American women face immense pressure to conform to unrealistic expectations.
-GBH Amplifies features seven women who have found their power and defined themselves in spaces where they can have an impact; from the office to the stage, from the halls of government to the delivery room.
+GBH Amplifies features three who have found their power and defined themselves in spaces where they can have an impact.
 They expect the freedom to show up authentically, feel safe, get care for their loved ones and enjoy some moments of serenity and joy.

 About the Series